tbdoker/Tan-Berk-s-DSA210-Project/README.md

 ---

+## **Hypothesis**
+I travel more on weekends compared to weekdays due to having free time from school.

+---
 ## **Objectives**
 1. Extract travel history data from Google Maps Timeline.
 2. Clean and preprocess the data for analysis.